SageJames/Web3-Hub/README.md

  * Company wanting to create application
     - Enter library and select [here](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)
-    - Company read all the prompts to determine all of the functionality they need to get start
+    - Company reads all the prompts to determine all of the functionality they need to get started
-    - The are brought to a starting template and can start development.
+    - They are brought to a starting template and can start development.

 ## Authors Note

 There are two main sectors of this library that are personally tailored by me.

 * A pathway in learning web3 from no programing experince with [Learn-web3](https://github.com/SageJames/Web3-Hub/tree/main/Learn-web3)
-* Create an application ment for your company with [Dapp-Starter](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)
+* Create an application for your company with [Dapp-Starter](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)

 ## Contribute
-If you would like to add material to this libaray please use the link [here](https://github.com/SageJames/Web3-Hub/tree/main/Contribute).
+If you would like to add material to this library please use the link [here](https://github.com/SageJames/Web3-Hub/tree/main/Contribute).

 ## Quote